blokks/legacy-docs/src/content/custom-themes/animations.md

 title           = "Animation"
-description     = "The animation property can be used to animate any CSS property such as color, background-color, width, height, etc." keywords        = ["blokks", "templates", "themes", "structure", "layout"] weight          = 508
+description     = "The animation property can be used to animate any CSS property such as color, background-color, width, height, etc." keywords        = ["blokks", "themes", "structure", "layout"] weight          = 508

 [menu.main]